-I don’t think it exists.
+I don’t think an easy way exists.
 I could wax philosophical and go on about balance, but as fascinated as i can be about the nature of our existence, i can only tolerate the study and discussion of the various disciplines for short periods of time.
 I always wind up getting annoyed with the endless pedantry, in other words, the way they talk makes my brain hurt in short order.
 I would speak about balance though, because it seems to be the way the world works, or at least they are the patterns that i can most easily recognise.
 And balance is where i find the most peace and the greatest happiness.

 That is not to say an even keel, i’m not looking to be the bead in the centre of the carpenter’s level, rather, i’m looking to place my arms in the right place in order to correct the inevitable wobbles as i walk my own personal tightrope.